 Full-Service Financial Planning: You get a full-service financial planning session with Wealthsimple experts.

-Wealthsimple Account Fees
+Wealthsimple Invest Account Fees

 One of the big attractions of robo-advisors is significantly lower fees for managing your investments.

 - Wealthsimple Basic accounts: under $100,000, the management fee is 0.5% per year

-- Wealthsimple Black accounts: over $100,000, the management fee is 0.4% per year
+- Wealthsimple Black accounts: $100,000 to $500,000; the management fee is 0.4% per year

-One big plus for Wealthsimple is that the fees you pay are transparent, known upfront and posted on their website.
+One big plus for Wealthsimple is that your fees are transparent, known upfront, and posted on their website.
 There are no hidden fees – no trading, account transfer, or other fees.

 Robo-Advisor vs. Mutual Funds Fee Example